Divergent double subduction: State of motion of the overriding plates

-The state of motion of overriding plates control the geometry of divergent doubled subduction and the position of collision.
+The state of motion of overriding plates controls the geometry of divergent doubled subduction and the position of collision.
 The length of the subducting slab beneath a stagnant overriding plate is shorter because the mantle flow is weaker and the subduction is slower.
 In contrast, the length of the subducting slab beneath a free moving plate is longer.
 Additionally, the position of collision is shifted more to the side with stagnant plate as the rollback is faster on the free moving side.

 Thickness of the overriding plates

-Thickness of the overriding plates have similar effect as state of motion of overriding plates to control the geometry of divergent doubled subduction and the position of collision.
+Thickness of the overriding plates has a similar effect as state of motion of overriding plates to control the geometry of divergent doubled subduction and the position of collision.
 A thicker overriding plate hinders subduction because of the larger friction.
 It results in a shorter slab.
 Vice versa, a thinner overriding plate have a longer slab.

 Density contrast between oceanic plate and mantle

-Larger density contrast between oceanic plate and mantle create a larger negative buoyancy of the oceanic plate.
+Larger density contrast between oceanic plate and mantle creates a larger negative buoyancy of the oceanic plate.
 It results in a faster subduction and a stronger rollback.
 Therefore, the mantle flow induced by the rollback (poloidal flow) is also enhanced.
 The convergence rate is increased, resulting in a faster and more vigorous collision between the two overriding plates.